|

 pancreatitis also

 sometimes have elevated creatinine levels.
-If your cat has relatively low
+If your cat has a relatively low

-creatinine (in the 2s) yet seems lethargic and far more ill than that mild
+creatinine level (around 2 mg/dl US or 175 µmol/L international) yet seems lethargic and far more ill than that mild

-level of kidney failure would suggest, I would consider pancreatitis.
+level of kidney disease would suggest, I would consider pancreatitis.

 Because